Homemade Hot Cross Buns Recipe

 Okay, that’s not really how the song goes.
 But those may as well be the lyrics right now because with the entire world shut down due to the coronavirus pandemic and Easter fast approaching, luxuries like hot cross buns aren’t as easy to come by at the grocery store or even your local bakery this year.

 But that’s no problem for you, because YOU are about to learn how to make hot cross buns from scratch.
 And you’re about to discover that they’re actually really EASY to make at home, from scratch, using ingredients you likely have on hand already.

 So, let’s begin!

-Here is where I would normally tell you all about the history of hot cross buns (which is actually quite fascinating and dates back to the 12th century when an Anglican monk first baked an early version of these delicious sweet buns on Good Friday and marked them with a cross, for obvious reasons)…
+Here is where I would normally tell you all about the history of hot cross buns (which is actually quite fascinating and dates back centuries to when an Anglican monk first baked an early version of these delicious sweet buns on Good Friday and marked them with a cross, for obvious reasons)…

 Okay, I digress.
 I actually really enjoy learning and talking about the history of food, but there are lots of places on the Internet where you can learn about such things, and I know you’re here for the recipe.
-So let’s move on, shall we?
+So let’s get to it.

 How to make homemade hot cross buns